wp-plugins/connections/readme.txt

 * FEATURE: Added a System Info / Configuration admin dashboard widget.
 * FEATURE: New role capabilities that allow add and edit moderation.
 * FEATURE: Added more actions/filters to hook into.
-* FEATURE: Added hooks to allow templates o be configured via the shortcode so the template's funcions.php file does not need edited.
+* FEATURE: Added hooks to allow templates o be configured via the shortcode so the template's functions.php file does not need edited.
-* FEATURE: Collapsible and sortable addresses and ect., when adding or editing an address and ect.
+* FEATURE: Collapsible and sortable addresses and etc., when adding or editing an address and etc.
 * FEATURE: Added ICQ as a messenger type.
 * FEATURE: Added Google+ to the social networks.
 * BUG: The view_public capability was being removed when role capabilities were being reset.